Crakenar/PreludeSDK/README.md

-# Wigl Sms Package
+# Prelude PHP SDK

-The `Wigl Sms Package` provides an easy-to-use service for sending SMS verifications through the Prelude API.
+The `Prelude PHP SDK` provides an easy-to-use service for sending SMS verifications through the Prelude API.
 This package allows developers to send SMS verification codes to users' phone numbers and manage options and signals for enhanced functionality.

 ## Table of Contents